 In terms of pricing, generally speaking, the accessories for Apple products (e.g. iPads) are more expensive than others.
 If you want to get a cover/case, a new set of matching ear phones (ear pods), a new charger or just a cable for your tablet, you are going to pay a bit more.
 Luckily there are plenty of cheaper, non-Apple branding accessories on the Internet as alternatives but you do need to check the quality.
 In terms of choices, well known brands tend to have more choice of accessories from the same brands or from other accessories manufacturers.

 Are you planning to use it indoor or out-and-about?

 If you are planning to use it when you are out-and-about and you want to stay connected, then you have three choices:

-Option 1) You might want to get one with built in mobile Internet (3G/4G).
-The price of the tablet is usually around £60-110 more expensive than the WiFi only equivalent and you will need to get a mobile data subscription or pay-as-you-go for it to work.
+Option 1) You might want to get one with built in mobile Internet (4G/5G).
+The price of the tablet is usually around £40-120 more expensive than the WiFi only equivalent, for example, an Apple iPad with WiFi only costs £319* where as an Apple iPad with WiFi + mobile Internet (WiFi+Cellular) costs £439*, a Samsung Galaxy Tab A8 with WiFi only costs £219* where as the same tablet with WiFi + mobile Internet (WiFi+LTE) costs £259*.
+Don't forget you will also need to get a mobile data subscription or pay-as-you-go for it to work.